2009 Plymouth child abuse case: Sentencing

 The trial was presided over by Mr Justice Royce.
 George pleaded guilty to seven counts of sexual assault, and six of making and distributing indecent pictures of children.
 On 15 December 2009 George was given an indeterminate sentence, and told that she would serve at least seven years, with the proviso that she must prove she is safe to society before being released.

 Allen pleaded guilty to distributing an indecent image, and four counts of sexual assault; all of the offences involved children.
 On 15 December she was also given an indeterminate sentence, with a minimum tariff of five years.

 On 10 January 2011, Blanchard was given an indeterminate sentence of at least nine years, and two other members of the paedophile ring, Tracy Dawber and Tracy Lyons, were sentenced to four and seven years respectively.

 Book controversy

-In March 2010, a book written by Wensley Clarkson, Vanessa: A Portrait of Evil caused controversy when parents of the victims railed against it, calling it 'sick' and saying they were 'horrified'.
+In March 2010, a book written by Wensley Clarkson, Vanessa: A Portrait of Evil caused controversy when parents of the victims protested against its publication, calling it 'sick' and saying they were 'horrified'.
 The author defended his position on the book, claiming it was written as an attempt to understand what George did and why she did it.